 Sisal area rugs are low-pile rugs made from the sturdy fibers of the agave plant that offer a natural look and feel.
 Sisals don’t trap allergens like some carpeting, making them an excellent choice for allergy sufferers.
-Natural scratchiness and ruggedness are the hallmarks of sisals, but you can find softer rugs with wool.
+Natural scratchiness and ruggedness are the hallmarks of sisals.
+Keep them in place by keeping a rug pad beneath your rug.

 A Sisal Rug for Every Style

 While these rugs can evoke a rustic and even beachy aesthetic, you can find a more polished and structured style in sisal rugs with borders.
-For a cozy and personalized approach that will add color and texture to your space, layer a sisal rug with other area rugs of various sizes and colors.
+Borders help to define the perimeter of a space, making them ideal for dining rooms.
+For a cozy and personalized approach that will add color and texture to your space, layer a sisal rug with other area rugs of varying sizes and colors.

 Sisal Rug Care

+Although these textured rugs may swell a little with humidity, they generally do well in moist climates, making them popular among tropical locations.
 Keep your sisal rug clean with regular vacuuming and place it out of direct sunlight to lengthen its life.
 Blot spills with a clean, un-dyed cloth and dry promptly.
 Avoid saturating the rug as the fibers can warp.
 Preserve it by applying a fabric protectant to the surface.
-Although these textured rugs may swell a little with humidity, they generally do well in moist climates.